Buddy Matthews: All Elite Wrestling (2022–present)

+On 22 January 2025 episode of Dynamite, a vignette aired of King, Matthews and Julia Hart silently kicking Black out of the group and as leader, stating "that they are done living in the shadows and that it is time to honor themselves with no leaders, no masters, no gods".
+On 25 January episode of Collision, the group was renamed to the "Hounds of Hell".
+On 15 February at Grand Slam Australia, Matthews unsuccessfully challenged Kazuchika Okada for the AEW Continental Championship.
+After the match, Matthews revealed that he had suffered an ankle injury during his entrance, leaving him out of action indefinitely.

 Other media

 Adams as Buddy Murphy made his video game debut as a playable character in WWE 2K16 (as a downloadable character) and also appears in WWE 2K17, WWE 2K20 and WWE 2K22.
 He appeared on an episode of the reality show Total Divas in January 2018.

 Personal life

-Adams was engaged to fellow professional wrestler Alexis Cabrera, better known by the ring name Alexa Bliss.
+Adams was engaged to American professional wrestler Alexis Cabrera, better known by the ring name Alexa Bliss.
 It was reported that the two ended their engagement in September 2018, but still remain friends.

+He later began a relationship with fellow Australian wrestler Demi Bennett, known professionally as Rhea Ripley.
+They married in June 2024.